Engel & Völkers

 You could also request for more amenities or services such as furnishing, landscaping, etc.

-As there is more growth projected for Dubai’s real estate market and rent prices as well, here are some projections that can guide you as a renter in Dubai.
+As there is more growth projected for Dubai’s real estate market and average rental costs as well, here are some projections that can guide you as a renter in Dubai.

 Renters in Dubai may have to look for more affordable options if rent prices continue rising in the city.